Turnersoft/turn-formal/leptos/README.md

-# Formalize V2 - Leptos Frontend
+# Turn-Formal - Leptos Frontend

-This is a visualization interface for the Formalize V2 project, built with Leptos.
+This is a visualization interface for the Turn-Formal project, built with Leptos.

 ## Running the App